Joint Channel Estimation and Cooperative Localization for Near-Field Ultra-Massive MIMO: Near-Field Soft Channel Estimation

 In the multiple-path scenario, we denote the unknown channel parameters of the $l$th path as $\mathbf{\boldsymbol{\mu}}_{l}=(\theta_{l},r_{l},g_{l},\phi_{l})^{T}$, and a set of unknown channel parameters for different paths as $\mathbf{\boldsymbol{\mu}}_{1:k}=\{\theta_{l},r_{l},g_{l},\phi_{l}:l=1,2,\ldots,k\}$.
 Assuming that the first $k$ paths have been estimated, the residual measurement corresponding to this set of unknown channel parameters is

 As one of the off-grid estimation methods, we divide the estimation procedure into two stages: the on-grid detection stage and the off-grid refinement stage.

 The detection stage aims to obtain a coarse estimate of the unknown channel parameters by restricting them to a discrete set, which serves as an initial guess for the refinement stage.
-We employ the orthogonal matching pursuit (OMP) algorithm \cite{mallat1993matching} \cite{bajwa2010compressed}, one of the classical sparse recovery algorithms, to obtain a coarse estimate of the propagation parameters $(\theta,r)$ by constraining them to a two-dimensional (2D) finite discrete codebook $\Omega$.
-The detailed structure of the codebook $\Omega=\{(\theta_{n_{a}},r_{n_{d}}):n_{a}=1,2,\ldots,N_{a},\ n_{d}=1,2,\ldots,N_{d}\}$ will be elaborated in Sec. \ref{sec:Codebook-Design}.
+To this end, we employ the Orthogonal Matching Pursuit (OMP) algorithm \cite{mallat1993matching,bajwa2010compressed}, a classical sparse recovery method, to obtain a coarse estimate of the propagation parameters $(\theta,r)$ by constraining them to a Two-Dimensional (2D) finite discrete codebook $\Omega$.
+In practice, the quality of the coarse estimate provided by the detection stage critically influences the convergence and accuracy of the refinement stage; consequently, a well-designed codebook is of paramount importance.
+The structure of the codebook is defined as $\Omega=\{(\theta_{n_{a}},r_{n_{d}}):n_{a}=1,2,\ldots,N_{a},\ n_{d}=1,2,\ldots,N_{d}\}$ and will be elaborated in detail in Sec. \ref{sec:Codebook-Design}.
 For the $l$th path corresponding to the residual measurement, the coarse estimate $(\hat{\theta}_{l},\hat{r}_{l})$ obtained by the OMP algorithm is given by

 which is equivalent to maximizing the cost function $G_{\mathbf{y}_{r}}(\theta,r)$ in \eqref{eq:costFunc}.
 Subsequently, the corresponding complex channel coefficient can be obtained as $\hat{g}_{l}e^{j\hat{\phi}_{l}}=\mathbf{b}^{H}(\theta,r)\mathbf{y}_{\mathrm{r}}(\mathbf{\boldsymbol{\mu}}_{1:l-1})/M$.